-When designing the experimental setup, we hypothesized that our models will be able to benefit from contextual information from different documents within the same domain.
-We conduct an ablation study in order to test this assumption.
-For this experiment, we use the DomEmb(avg) model.
-The ablation study is similar to the one performed in (Kobus et al., 2017).
-They investigated the effect of giving the wrong domain tag to every sentence.
+We previously hypothesized that our models will benefit from context from different documents within the same domain.
+We conduct an ablation study to test this assumption using DomEmb(avg) model, similar to the study in (Kobus et al., 2017), where they investigated the effect of giving the wrong domain tag to every sentence.